telerik/ajax-docs/getting-started/performance/radcompression.md

 </browsers>
 ````

-To use this adapter you *do not need to enable RadCompression module* through the web.config file as described above.**RadHiddenFieldPageStateCompression** might be used separately from the RadCompression module in cases where only viewstate compression is needed.Using both at the same time could result in compressing the ViewState twice.
+To use this adapter, you do not need to enable the Compression module through the `web.config` file as described above.
+You can use `RadHiddenFieldPageStateCompression`  separately from the Compression module in cases where only the ViewState compression is needed.
+Using both at the same time can result in compressing the ViewState twice.

-You can also store the compressed ViewState in the Session:
+The following example demonstrates how to store the compressed ViewState in the `Session`.
+In this case, enabling the Compression module at the same time is fine because when the compressed ViewState is saved in `Session`, it is not included in the response and the Compression module will not compress it.

 ````ASP.NET
 <browsers>